syl20bnr/spacemacs/README.md

 home row.

 The popular way to avoid this is to replace `ESC` by `jj` pressed rapidly.
-`Spacemacs` proposes to press `fd` instead and reserve the `j` zone of the keyboard for text reformatting.
+`Spacemacs` proposes to press `fd` instead and reserves the zone around `j` for text reformatting.

 `fd` also works to quit the minibuffer.

 **Note:** For those who know about [keychords.el][keychords] mode.
-This mode is not used to return to the normal mode, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard.
+This mode is not used to return to the normal mode, the reason for this is latency and the fact that keychords wants you to press several keys at almost the same time which is something very difficult to master correctly on a keyboard.
 `Spacemacs` has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.

 ### Executing Vim and Emacs commands

-Vim commands are execute as usual with the `:` key.
+Vim commands are executed as usual with the `:` key.

 To execute an Emacs command press `<SPC>` (space) before: